typelevel/typelevel.github.com/_posts/2014-09-02-typelevel-scala.md

      It's certainly true that restricting ourselves to only changes which are merge compatible with the Typesafe Scala compiler puts fairly strict limits on what we can do.
 Many highly desirable changes fall well beyond, and some people want to explore those possibilities.

-    We think that this is completely reasonable, and we don't think it's an either/or -- a merge compatible Typelevel compiler meets many of our immediate needs, but we want to enable people to push further just as is being done by Scala.Meta, Scala Virtualized and Dotty.
+    We think that this is completely reasonable, and we don't think the two are mutually exclusive -- a merge compatible Typelevel compiler meets many of our immediate needs, but we want to enable people to push further just as is being done by Scala.Meta, Scala Virtualized and Dotty.

     We believe that the same infrastructure (community builds, MiMa) that will help the merge-compatible Typelevel compiler stay close to the Typesafe compiler will also be of great assistance to people who want to experiment with more radical changes.
 At a minimum, community build infrastructure will enable people to work with not just a bare compiler with but a core set of compatible libraries as well.
 We believe that such infrastructure would also benefit Scala Virtualized, Scala.Meta and Dotty.